-Section 1: MU Libraries Values, Strategic Goals, and Departmental Objectives.
+MU Libraries Values, Strategic Goals, Departmental Objectives, and Individual Goals

-- 1. The MU Libraries Values and Strategic Goals will be updated by the HR Manager. - 2.
-When the values and goals change, they will be changed for the upcoming year and any evaluation or review will be done with regards to the goals that were effect at the start of the review year.
-For example, if the values and goals are updated in January, they will be effective for the next review cycle, rather than mid-year. - 3.
-Departmental Objectives may change on an annual basis.
+- The listed MU Libraries Values, Strategic Goals, Department Objectives, and Individual Goals are those that are in place for the evaluation period. - When the values and goals change, they will be changed for the upcoming year.
+Any evaluation or review will be done with regards to the goals that were in effect at the start of the review year.
+For example, if MU Libraries Values and Strategic Goals are updated mid-evaluation period, they will be effective for the next review period. - The MU Libraries Values and Strategic Goals will be updated by the HR Manager. - Departmental Objectives may change on an annual basis.
 These should be communicated to the employee by the department or division head.
 The objectives for the following year should be given to the employees at the start of the new review cycle.
-They should also be copied to the HR Manager.
+They should also be copied to the HR Manager. - Individual Goals listed for the evaluation period should conform to the agreed-upon goals from the previous year's Annual Report (or other revisions during the evaluation period).